Ho, Ho, Ho or Bah, Humbug?

 Let’s take a quick poll.
 How many of you are feeling jolly right about now?
 You know.
 Ho, ho, ho and all that stuff.
 My guess is that many of you would use words like rushed or exhausted to describe yourselves.
 Is it just possible that the thought of another crazy holiday season is something that you’d really rather avoid?

 What brought the fun back into the holidays?
-Mostly it was a rethinking and rediscovery of what was valuable.
-You might find it worthwhile to consider changing the way you handle the holidays.
+Mostly, it was a rethinking and rediscovery of what was valuable.
+You might find it worthwhile to consider changing how you handle the holidays.

-If you spent more than one percent of your after tax income on holiday gifts, you could have a problem.
+If you spent more than one percent of your after-tax income on holiday gifts, you could have a problem.
 That means that if your income is $40,000, you’d spend $400.
 And that number is fairly realistic.
-The National Retail Federation predicts the average family will spend between $606 and $1,304 for holiday expenditures this year.
+The National Retail Federation predicts the average family will spend $875 on holiday expenditures this year.

 For instance, if you’re making $14 per hour, it would take you 28 hours to earn enough to buy $400 in gifts.
+Even if you make $28 per hour, that’s still 14 hours of work to cover holiday costs.
 Don’t forget to add the time you spend shopping for all these goodies.
-That’ll probably bring the total up around 35 to 40 hours of your life that’s consumed by gifts.
+That’ll probably bring the total up to around 35 to 40 hours of your life that’s consumed by gifts.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.